replab/book/sphinx/permgrps/properties.md

 S100_order_class = class(S100.order)
 ```

-Of course, when you work only with smaller groups, you can always convert the order back into
+Of course, when working only with smaller groups, the order can always be converted back into
 a standard number type.

 ```{code-cell}
 double(S4.order)
 ```

-Do not do that if the order is bigger than $2^53$!
-Otherwise the result cannot be stored in a
+But do not do that if the order is bigger than $2^{53}$!
+Otherwise the result cannot be stored exactly
-`double` exactly in general
+in a `double` anymore

 ```{code-cell}
 double(S100.order) % beware